mjc715/CSC220-DataStructures/README.md

 # CSC220-DataStructures

-This is a collection of code written by myself for CSC220 Data Structures and Algorithms.
+This is a collection of code written by myself for CSC220 Data Structures and Algorithms taken in Spring 2021.

 prog01: Introduction, working with different classes
 prog02: Phone directory lab using array based methods for database